Rick's Free Auto Repair Advice

 • Idling actually degrades your oil faster and causes EXTRA wear due to fuel dilution and soot production.
 This is especially true on gasoline direct injection engines

-• Idling is not necessary and it’s wasteful
+• Idling is not necessary, and it’s wasteful

 Why idling to warm up your car is bad for the environment and bad for your engine

-Idling also doesn’t allow the catalytic converter to reach “light-off” temperature, so none of that engine generated pollution gets treated by the catalytic converter; it goes right out the tail pipe.
+• Idling also doesn’t allow the catalytic converter to reach “light-off” temperature, so none of that engine generated pollution gets treated by the catalytic converter; it goes right out the tail pipe.

-Most late model vehicles are built with smaller engines that use turbochargers and direct fuel injection.
+Most late-model vehicles are built with smaller engines that use turbochargers and direct fuel injection.
 Because they are smaller and hold less coolant, they warm up faster.
 Idling these engines until the cabin is warm just wastes fuel and damages your engine.

 Idling degrades your oil much faster

-Since it takes longer to warm up an engine by idling than it does by driving, you add more of those contaminates to your oil by idling.
+Since it takes longer to warm up an engine by idling than it does by driving, you add more of those contaminants to your oil by idling.
 Exhaust gases, fuel, and water form acids in your crankcase that rapidly degrade the anti-corrosion additives in your oil.
 Plus, at idling speeds, your oil isn’t filtered as quickly as when you’re driving.
 So less soot gets filtered out.

 Idling warms the coolant but does a poor job of warming the oil

-Scientific studies show coolant is warmed by combustion heat, while but oil is warmed in the bearings.
+Scientific studies show coolant is warmed by combustion heat, while oil is warmed in the bearings.
 Idling produces little to no load on the bearings, so the bearings generate little heat during idling.
 See this article on oil flow in cold weather

 Cold start advice from the Energy and Transportation Sciences Division of Oak Ridge National Laboratories

-“Light-duty vehicles are ready to be driven at start up, and neither medium nor heavy-duty vehicles need long warm up periods.
+“Light-duty vehicles are ready to be driven at startup, and neither medium nor heavy-duty vehicles need long warm-up periods.
 According to many original equipment manufacturers (OEMs), idling can actually be damaging to an engine and vehicle components.
 This is because idling can produce sulfuric acid, which can eat away at the engine and other components.

 Energy and Transportation Sciences Division June 2016 prepared for the U.S. Department of Energy